 - Obtain multimodal treatment as your health allows.
 Multimodal treatment is a combined treatment approach that most commonly includes surgery, chemotherapy, and radiation.

 Multimodal treatment has increased life expectancy more than threefold in some patients.

 A mesothelioma diagnosis is a death sentence imposed on you by companies that knowingly exposed you to asbestos.
-We can help you hold these companies accountable and recover compensation to pay for treatment and provide for your family.
+Our team of experienced asbestos litigators can help you hold these companies accountable and recover compensation to pay for treatment and provide for your family.
 Contact us today for a free, confidential consultation.